Grief Resources for Families

 Franklin Hospice is grieving with those who have suffered through the tragic loss of loved ones following the recent mass shooting in Texas, Buffalo and throughout our nation.
 This is a tremendous loss of life, and we are especially saddened when we experience the death of innocent children.

 Our Bereavement and Spiritual Care Team Members and Counselors are here to help our community and we commit to walking with you as you cope, talk with and educate your children and family members, and navigate through all the thoughts and feelings related to these types of events.
 Below are just some of the available resources to assist, and if you need someone to talk to, please call 717-504-3465.

-Franklin Hospice and Hospice of Washington County invite you and your family to participate in our Virtual Community Service of Remembrance.
+Franklin Hospice and Hospice of Washington County invite you and your family to participate in our Community Service of Remembrance.

 Children's Grief Awareness Day

 1 in 5 children will experience the death of someone close to them by the age of 18.
 For Children’s Grief Awareness Day on Thursday, November 18th, Hospice of Washington County invites you to explore the numerous events and activities taking place all day virtually at https://www.childrensgriefawarenessday.org/.